james-card/NanoOs/README.md

 These processes work together to provide the basic kernel-level functionality.
 These processes cannot be killed, even by the root user.

-Note:  As of 1-Jan-2025, the filesystem process is just a stub and does not yet provide any functionality.

 ### The Shell and Foreground Processes

 NanoOs has a very simple command-line shell.
 The shells are not considered special kernel processes.